yoyosource/YAPION/docs/examples/basics/Notation.md

 - String
 - 'null'

 The value is surrounded by '(' and ')' in any Key-Value-Pair, except in Arrays.
-If a String is not ambigious you can remove the single or double quotes.
-If you want to have a String of length 1 that is ambigious you need to use double quotes.
+If a String is not ambiguous you can remove the single or double quotes.
+If you want to have a String of length 1 need to use double quotes.

 ### Example
 ```